NUU-Solutions/CUU/README.md

 * in binary format (for performance reasons)
 * in human readable form (for easy inspection)

 I spent weeks with boost.serialization, cereal and libs11n.
 But, for various reasons, they just did not cut it.
 So, I finally decided to roll my own.
-This is the result. **The focus is on simplicty, usability and more simpicity!**
+This is the result. **The focus is on simplicity, usability and more simplicity!**

 ## Example
 Consider the following Order and Customer classes